 The Burning Bush

-When God showed up in the desert to direct Moses back to Egypt, He mystically appeared in a bush/shrub/tree that just kept burning and burning without actually being burned (which is just awesome!).
+As the story goes, when God showed up in the desert to direct Moses back to Egypt, He mystically appeared in a bush/shrub/tree that just kept burning and burning without actually, well, burning.
+(Take that, physics!)

-As you can see, from Moses’ story a smart Bible teacher got the idea of calling your unique calling a burning bush.
-And the question I thought about a lot as a YWAM radical was, “What is your burning bush?”
+As you can see, from Moses’ story a smarty teacher got the idea of dubbing your unique purpose a burning bush.
+So the question I thought about a lot as a YWAM radical was, “What is your burning bush?”

 My Holy Discontent

 A few years back I read a book by Bill Hybels, Holy Discontent: Fueling the Fire That Ignites Personal Vision.
-I really don’t remember much about this book.
-I’m not really sure if it was good or bad.
+I really don’t remember much about this book, if it was good or bad.
 But I do know that while I was reading it something clicked.
-I finally figured out how to channel the passions that had been tauntingly swirling around in me for the five years since I had moved to the D.C. suburbs, very far away from my YWAM world.
+I finally figured out how to channel the fire, the passion, and frustration about my purpose that had been plaguing me for the five years since I had moved to the D.C. suburbs, very far away from my YWAM world.